Child Custody

 Finally, if a parent legally gives up their parental rights, they give up all their responsibilities towards the child.
 Still, they also give up any rights to visitation, parenting time, and decision-making for the child.
 If you believe a custody modification is necessary because the other parent is endangering the well-being of your child or you have the grounds to initiate legal action to gain sole conservatorship of your child, your first step should be to reach out to a San Antonio child custody attorney to discuss your case.

-Many clients are tempted to self-represent in a divorce or child custody case because they believe they can cut costs by avoiding attorney fees.
-However, even if your child custody matters are being dealt with in an amicable manner, the issue can still be extremely emotional for both parties, and the case could end up being decided in favor of the other parent if the parent who chooses to self-represent appears to be unprepared and has not been able to build a strong argument to effectively make their case to the court.
+However, even if your child custody matters are being dealt with amicably, the custody issue can still be extremely emotional for both parties, and the case could end up being decided in favor of the other parent if the parent who chooses to self-represent appears to be unprepared and has not been able to build a strong argument to effectively make their case to the court.

 They may end up making decisions in the heat of the moment rather than thinking objectively, and those hastily decisions may affect them and their children for many years.

-At the Law Offices of S. Dylan Pearcy, you can get the knowledgeable advice and legal services you need to effectively navigate your child custody case, present your side of the story in court and maximize your chances of a favorable outcome.
 Attorney S. Dylan Pearcy and his legal team have been assisting clients in San Antonio and surrounding areas with a wide variety of family law and child custody matters, ranging from the simplest cases to long, complex court battles.
 We understand how stressful it is to not know what will happen to your children and how the whole situation will affect your relationship with them.